arzooKhatri/userRegistration/README.md

 This Project is for Registration and user can add update delete there data and also able to see all registrations

 # Used Tools For Devlop Project
-Java
+Java ,
-SpringBoot
+SpringBoot ,
-Jsp
+Jsp,
-Jpa
+Jpa,
-Jstl
+Jstl,
-Hibernate
+Hibernate,
 PostgreSql

 Note: Once you Run The project table will be create Automatically